robenkleene/Web-Console-Prototypes/PluginManagerPrototype/Todo/Tasks/Notes/File System Prototype Cases.md

 * Create external processes (e.g., by running script) and confirm that the appropriate events happen

+## Implementation

+1. Watch the path to the `Info.plist` if that changes, then reload the bundle.

 ## Cases

 ### A plugin's folder gets renamed